jmnr/canary/README.md

 - [x] Make Create, Read and Delete (CR-D) endpoints

-*CR-D endpoints have been created in our handlers.js file.
-Handlers include ['POST /addClap'], ['GET /allClaps'], ['GET /cookie'] and a generic handler.*
+*CR-D endpoints were created in our handlers.js file.*

 - [x] Store tweets as JSON in memory